 All graduate students are assigned a faculty/staff advisor approximately the second week of classes.
 Under special circumstances, a student may request a change of advisor.
 The approval of the Associate Dean for Academic Affairs is required.

 The two components of the advising process are academic advising and advising as it relates to field education.
 Academic advising involves assistance to the student on curriculum issues and meeting other program requirements, such as developing a course selection guide.
-As a way to ensure the program requirements are met, please use the Advanced Standing Course Check List or the Regular Program Course Check List as a resource.
+As a way to ensure the program requirements are met, please use the course check list below that applies to you as a resource.

 For further information on the role of the faculty advisor and field instructors, refer to the Field Education Manual which is given out to students each fall, or speak to the chairperson of your method concentration.